 This page contains several diagrams for 2 or more receptacle outlets in a row.
 Wiring for multiple ground fault circuit interrupters (gfci) and standard duplex receptacles are included with protected and non-protected arrangements.

-This diagram shows the wiring for several duplex receptacles in a parallel arrangement.
-Two-conductor cable is run between boxes and all wires are spliced to a pigtail and connected to each device.
-The black wires connect to the hot side of the outlets and the white wires connect to the neutral side.
-This circuit is commonly used for a 15amp receptacle circuit.
+This diagram shows the wiring for multiple receptacles in a parallel arrangement.
+All wires are spliced to a pigtail which is connected to each device.
+This wiring allows for voltage at each device independent of the other outlets in the circuit.

 Double Receptacle Circuit

 Here 3-wire cable is run from a double-pole circuit breaker and split to supply 120 volts to two sets of receptacles.
 The neutral wire from the circuit is shared by both.
 This wiring is commonly used in a 20amp kitchen circuit where two appliance feeds are needed, such as for a refrigerator and a microwave in the same location.

 In this diagram multiple gfci receptacles are wired together in a parallel arrangement.
 Two-conductor cable is run between gfci's, and the hot, neutral and ground wires from the source are spliced with a pigtail to the line terminals at each device.
 The load terminals are not used and each device provides its own, single-location protection.

 Here GFCI's are wired to a double-pole circuit breaker with the source split to provide 120 volts to two sets of receptacles.
 The neutral from the source is shared by both sets.
 Single-location protection is provided by each receptacle.